252 pp., 6 x 9 in,

 Owen Flanagan has truly given us a gem.
 With the language of a natural teacher, Flanagan draws on a wonderful variety of examples to make accessible to a wide audience his remarkable depth and breadth in all areas surrounding the questions of consciousness.
 A joy to read, this book is grounded in common sense and never loses sight of why consciousness is such a fascinating subject for study.

-M.D.
+Edward M. Hundert, M.D.
 Harvard Medical School, author of Philosophy, Psychiatry, and Neuroscience: Three Approaches to the Mind

 Generations of behaviorists have argued vociferously against a scientific effort to understand human consciousness.
 Owen Flanagan charts a clear path through the philosophical minefield and offers a fresh, cogent, and very readable exposition of the view that good scientific research can in fact cast light on the nature of conscious experience.

-Author, The Cognitive Theory of Consciousness and Co-Editor, Consciousness and Cognition
+Bernard J. Baars, Author, The Cognitive Theory of Consciousness and Co-Editor, Consciousness and Cognition

 This is a marvelous book.
 Its central claim is that within a broadly conceived naturalism there can be a coherent, probing, insightful theory of consciousness.
 Flanagan examines more problems and topics associated with consciousness than any other philosopher since William James!

-Professor of Philosophy, University of Alabama, Birmingham
+George Graham, Professor of Philosophy, University of Alabama, Birmingham